-A pre-printed form was used with headings written in English.
+A pre-printed or hand-written form was used, with headings written in English.

 Please note that when describing ethnic origin or mental capacity, some terms were used by the enumerators in 1842 and do not reflect current usage when describing a person’s background.